Oatmeal: An Overnight Breakfast Sensation

 Oatmeal’s low-glycemic index is beneficial when it comes to reducing the risk of diabetes.
-This helps the stomach empty its contents slowly, which affects blood sugar levels and has a positive effect on insulin sensitivity.
+This helps the stomach empty its contents slowly, which jas a beneficial effect on blood-sugar levels and also has a positive effect on insulin sensitivity.

 Try this overnight slower cooker oatmeal recipe and wake up to a quick and easy on-the-go breakfast!

 - 1 cup steel cut oats

 - Combine water, oats and salt in a slow cooker.

 - Cover with the lid and cook on low overnight, about 7-8 hours.

 - In the morning wake up to whole-grain goodness!

 - Nuts for extra protein and healthy fats

 - Fresh fruit such as blueberries or strawberries for additional fiber